-As the business world continues to grapple with a post-COVID workplace, organizations contemplate downsizing, hybrid work options, virtual workers, and how to best to create a culture that invites the flexibility and freedom Generation Z Gen Z craves with the stability and security established by Boomers and Traditionalists.
+As the business world continues to grapple with a post-COVID workplace, organizations contemplate downsizing, hybrid work options, virtual workers, and how to best to create a culture that invites the flexibility and freedom Gen Z craves with the stability and security established by Boomers and Traditionalists.
 No doubt the NOW (next-gen office workspace) of the future includes coworking.

 We’ve Come Full-circle

 As I mentioned in my opening, the genesis of coworking flourished under the open desk concept.
 Foosball tables and exercise ball chairs marked the casual coworking culture.
 As the coworking trend spread throughout the US and the gig economy grew, members sought private offices to replace the buzz of a busy open desk community.

 While private offices are still in high demand, especially for virtual workers whose corporations offer an allowance for office space, I see a return to dedicated hot desks.
 Many work-from-home employees are opting to forego the isolation of a home office for a people-centric coworking environment.
 Many of my members tell me, “After months at home, I really like the feeling of getting up, getting dressed and going to an office environment.”
 They say they like the structure of a place to come to every day, so much so that they will pay out of their own pocket to join coworking communities.

 Here Comes the Cloud